rtreddick/rtreddick.github.io/docs/collections/_degrees/uc-bs-urban-studies.md

 {: .highlight-title }
 > Work in progress
 >
-> I'd like to find and trawl through some of my old files and highlight a few of the important things I learned during this time.
-I took this course of study to pursue my passion for revitalizing cities.
+> I'd like to trawl through some of my old files and highlight a few of the important things I learned during this time.
+I took this path to pursue my passion for revitalizing cities.
 My first co-op in the Urban Studies program led me to [Model Group](https://modelgroup.net/), which kicked off my professional career in affordable housing development.

 ---